-Restoration Experiment (MsOffice2)
+Restoration Experiment

 Investigate the long-term effects of the restoration experiment by using nets to record the species of aquatic invertebrates in Cockshoot Broad and compare with the River Bure.
 The session includes a talk about the Cockshoot experiment together with more recent restoration and management techniques in the Broads such as 'Clear Water 2000', an experiment to restore NWT Barton Broad.
-Older students can take measurements of water quality including pH and turbidity and can use test kits to measure nitrate and phosphate levels.